Alteration of public land

 Step 2.Complete a risk management plan

-Complete the Risk management plan template(DOCX, 927KB).
+Complete the Risk management plan template(PDF, 839KB).

 Step 3.Take out public liability insurance

 Ensure the location listed on your policy includes public land, for example, Anywhere in Australia or Worldwide.
 This must be outlined either on your certificate of currency or the terms and conditions of your policy and provided to Council.
-If this is not listed, obtain written confirmation from your insurer.
+If this is not listed, get written confirmation from your insurer.

 Step 4.Collect supporting documents